Rookout/deployment-examples/node-aws-elasticbeanstalk/README.md

 1. Add the `rookout` npm dependency and require it in the entry file

 2. Add our .ebextensions standalone config script [available here](.ebextensions)
-    * The script download and install the Rookout ETL Agent
+    * The script download and install the agent that is responsible for communication

 __The process is described here : [Rookout Integration Process](#rookout-integration-process)__

 ## Running locally

-#### ETL Agent Setup
+#### Agent Setup

-1. Download and run the Rookout ETL Agent as a container:
+1. Download and run the Rookout agent in a container:

     ```bash
     $ docker pull rookout/agent
-    $ docker run -p 7486:7486 -e "ROOKOUT_TOKEN=<Your Rookout Token>" rookout/agent
+    $ docker run -p 7486:7486 -e "ROOKOUT_TOKEN=<Your-Token>" rookout/agent
     ```

 For more information about Docker go [here](https://www.docker.com/).